near/docs/docs/2.develop/3.contracts/environment/environment.md

 ## Telling the Time

-The environment exposes three different ways to tell the pass of time, each representing a different dimention of the blockchain:
+The environment exposes three different ways to tell the pass of time, each representing a different dimension of the blockchain:

 ### Timestamp
 The `timestamp` attribute represents the approximated UNIX timestamp at which this call was executed.
 It quantifies time passing in a human way, enabling to check if a specific date has passed or not.

 ### Current Epoch
 The NEAR blockchain groups blocks in [Epochs](broken).
 The `current_epoch` attribute measures how many epochs have passed so far.
-It is very usefull to coordinate with other contracts that measure time in epochs, such as the [validators](broken)
+It is very useful to coordinate with other contracts that measure time in epochs, such as the [validators](broken)

 ### Block Index
 The `block_index` represents the number of the block in which this transaction will be added to the blockchain